hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 }
 ```

-As you see, all methods defined in the `BasicRepository` and `CrudRepository` are converted into specific methods in the generated class.
+As you can see, all methods defined in `BasicRepository` and `CrudRepository` are translated into concrete implementations within the generated class.

-Another two classes, `$CustomerRepository$Intercepted$Definition` and `$CustomerRepository$Intercepted$Definition$Exec`, assist in registering `CustomerRepository` into the Bean context.
+Additionally, two helper classes-`$CustomerRepository$Intercepted$Definition` and `$CustomerRepository$Intercepted$Definition$Exec` are generated to facilitate the registration of `CustomerRepository` into the Micronaut Bean context.

-Jakarta Data `Repository` also supports derived queries by methods, pagination, and custom queries by `@Query`, such as:
+The Jakarta Data `Repository` abstraction also supports derived queries by method names, pagination, and custom queries using the `@Query` annotation.
+For example:

 ```java
 @Repository